-Mobile Phones are not allowed to be brought into classrooms at Mickleover Primary School.
+Mobile Phones are not allowed to be brought into classrooms by the children at Mickleover Primary School.
 On occasions where this is necessary, the pupils leave their phone, switched off, in the office and they are collected at the end of the day.